sikepuri-algorithm/sikepuri-algorithm.github.io/README.md

 npm ci
 ```

 To run formatter or linter before committing, run the script below.
-(You don't have to run this script.)
+(You don't have to run these scripts.)

 ```shell
 # Install Poetry